Alan C. Elms University of California, Davis Jerry M. Burger’s (2009) partial replication of Stanley Milgram’s (1963, 1965, 1974) classic…

 A central concept among Henry A. Murray’s theories is the idea of multiple components of personality—the global personality’s composition as a collection of subsystems, any one of which may become temporarily regnant.
 Intellectual and literary antecedents for this conceptualization can be identified, but Murray’s responsiveness to such ideas is likely to have had more personal origins.
 Certain aspects of his developmental history, including his relationships with significant others, his visual problems, and a rapid succession of occupational identities in his early career, appear to have sensitized him to theoretical and methodological issues neglected by theorists with dissimilar backgrounds.

-TheAtlantic.com has just published an article marking the centenary of Cordwainer Smith.
-I have an article upcoming in Science Fiction Studies, “Building Alpha Ralpha Boulevard,” which will be published pretty close to Linebarger’s centenary, July 11.
+TheAtlantic.com published an article marking the centenary of Cordwainer Smith.
+My own article in Science Fiction Studies, “Building Alpha Ralpha Boulevard,” was published pretty close to Linebarger’s centenary, July 11, 2013.